 You can choose additional projects where the component will be visible.
-This can be useful for shared libraries which you use in several projects.
+Useful for shared libraries which you use in several projects.

-Note: Sharing component doesn't change its access control.
-It makes it only visible when browsing other projects.
-User still need to have access to the actual component in order to be able to browse or translate it.
+Note: Sharing a component doesn't change its access control.
+It only makes it visible when browsing other projects.
+Users still need access to the actual component to browse or translate it.